oreste-abizera/ASC23-Transport-Data-Analysis/README.md

 ### Example Visualizations

 * **CO₂ Emissions Distribution (Histogram)**: Displays how CO₂ emission levels are spread across vehicles.
+* **Fuel Distribution (Histogram)**: Shows the range and concentration of fuel efficiency values.
+* **Vehicle Makes Distribution (Histogram)**: Illustrates the frequency of different vehicle brands in the dataset.
 * **Correlation Matrix (Heatmap)**: Highlights relationships between key variables like fuel efficiency, CO₂ emissions, and more.

 ### Conclusion

 This project offers a comprehensive look at transport-related data, useful for shaping policies around emission.
 The visualizations help uncover meaningful patterns and correlations, aiding in the assessment of transportation's environmental footprint.

+Authors:

+- Oreste Abizera
+- Denyse Mutoni